 AFGE represents government workers who are the vital threads of the fabric of American life.
 Government employees inspect the food we eat and the places we work, they protect citizens from the illicit flow of drugs, maintain the safety of our nation's borders, care for our nation's veterans, serve as a vital link to Social Security recipients, maintain the District of Columbia's infrastructure, keep the national defense systems prepared for any danger and much, much more.
 AFGE is proud to make America work.

 The union is headquartered in Washington, D.C., and is divided into 12 geographical Districts consisting of some 1,100 Locals.
 More than one-half of AFGE's members are consolidated into agency-wide bargaining units.
-Agencies with the highest concentration of union membership include the Department of Defense, the Department of Veterans Affairs, the Social Security Administration and the Department of Justice.
+Agencies with the highest concentration of union membership include the Department of Defense, the Department of Veterans Affairs, the Social Security Administration, Department of Homeland Security, and the Department of Justice.